animir/node-rate-limiter-flexible/BLOCK_STRATEGY.md

-There is simple Express 4.x endpoint, which launched in `node:latest` and `redis:alpine` Docker containers by PM2 with 4 workers
+There is simple Express 4.x endpoint, which launched in `node:latest` and `redis:alpine` Docker containers by PM2 with 4 workers **Note:** Benchmark is done in local environment, so production will be much faster.

 ```javascript
 router.get('/', (req, res, next) => {